corpus-core/colibri-stateless/README.md

 class EthTransactionProof(Container):
     transaction             : Bytes[1073741824]    # the raw transaction payload
-    transactionIndex        : Uint32               # the index of the transaction in the block proof                   : List [bytes32, 64]   # the multi proof of the transaction, blockNumber and blockHash header                  : BeaconBlockHeader    # the header of the beacon block sync_committee_bits     : BitVector [512]      # the bits of the validators that signed the block
+    transactionIndex        : Uint32               # the index of the transaction in the block blockNumber             : Uint64               # the number of the execution block containing the transaction blockHash               : Uint64               # the blockHash of the execution block containing the transaction proof                   : List [bytes32, 64]   # the multi proof of the transaction, blockNumber and blockHash header                  : BeaconBlockHeader    # the header of the beacon block sync_committee_bits     : BitVector [512]      # the bits of the validators that signed the block